 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Social levies (CSG, CRDS...) on income from wealth
+Social levies (CSG, CRDS...) on wealth income

 Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)